There are plenty of terms and phrases in the Bible you frequently hear in church but may not understand.

 “The first of all first fruits of every kind and every contribution of every kind, from all your contributions, shall be for the priests: you shall also give to the priest the first of your dough to cause a blessing to rest on your house.” —Ezekiel 44:30

 To give a tithe means that you give a tenth of your income to your church.
 Tithes are generally given throughout the entire year.
 Tithes are meant to be given in an automatic sense of obedience after you receive your income--e.g., paycheck, commission, bonus.
-A first fruit offering is something different.
+A First fruits offering is something different.

 First fruit offerings are typically an annual gift to the church done at “harvest time.”
 Because we’re not actually harvesting crops, the harvest can mean different things to different people.
 Perhaps you just got a bonus at work.
 Maybe you just received a huge tax refund check.
 Maybe you saved 15% or more on car insurance.